Howtobeahumanbeing/Howtobeahumanbeing/README.md

 - i have constant mood swings, but i do try not to show

+- i get manic sometimes, so i can get like unbearable you can tell me if im annoying, since things dont really affect me when im like that

 - do not interact if under 15 please (already friends excluded)